-Laduma is set to entertain guests at the Ronald McDonald House Charities Spirit of Children Gala with CaVRn, their unique VR dome
+Laduma is set to entertain guests with a VR event at the Ronald McDonald House Charities Spirit of Children Gala with CaVRn, their unique VR dome

 An award-winning immersive tech consultancy will bring a unique taste of Morocco to Utah this week as it launches a unique Virtual Reality experience in partnership with McDonald’s very own charity of choice.